Drag and Drop areas overview

 dnd_module tag.
 Modules are also columns.
 Meaning if you place two module tags, or a module and a column directly next to each other, they will appear side-by-side horizontally.

 Drag and drop areas and their elements when rendered have class names for a 12 column grid based on bootstrap 2.
-To make it easy to get up and running, you can use the _layout.css file from the CMS Theme Boilerplate.
+To make it easy to get up and running, you can use the _layout.css file from the HubSpot CMS Boilerplate.
 This provides default styles for those class names.

 You are not required to use this stylesheet and can provide your own styles instead.
-If you are building your site based off of the CMS Theme Boilerplate and want to use your own CSS, you will want to remove layout.css from being called in base.html.
+If you're building your site based off of the CMS Theme Boilerplate and want to use your own CSS, you will want to remove layout.css from being called in base.html.
 For your own CSS grid you will need to target those same grid class names, but the styling is up to you.

 Drag and drop areas when rendered create divs with classes that are used by the page editor.
 Examples would be